-Plus Ultra, Seguros Generales y Vida, S.A. de Seguros y Reaseguros, an associate of the ultimate parent of Atradius has purchased on 23 September 2014 EUR 40 million (16%) of the guaranteed subordinated notes.
-There have been no changes during 2015.
-The interest expense relating to this portion in 2015 was EUR 2.1 million(2014 EUR 570 thousand)
+Plus Ultra, Seguros Generales y Vida, S.A. de Seguros y Reaseguros, a subsidiary of the ultimate parent of Atradius has purchased on 23 September 2014 EUR 40 million (16.0%) of the guaranteed subordinated notes.
+During 2017 and 2016 additional guaranteed subordinated notes were purchased by Seguros Catalana Occidente S.A. de Seguros y Reaseguros (EUR 11.6 million, 4.6%) and Bilbao Compañía Anónima de Seguros y Reaseguros (EUR 2.7 million, 1.1%).
+Both companies are also subsidiaries of the ultimate parent of Atradius.

+The interest expense relating to this portion in 2017 was EUR 2.9 million (2016 EUR 2.4 million).